Skip to main content

 The humor in the game is initially entertaining, with some players finding it amusingly absurd, reminiscent of a late-night Adult Swim show.
 However, this enjoyment tends to wane as players reflect on their investment, leading to mixed feelings about the overall comedic value.

-• “Funny AI characters add a unique twist to the gameplay.”
+• “Funny AI characters add a unique charm to the game.”

 • “The game used to be hilariously bad, not gonna lie.”